Data-to-Insight-Center/patra-toolkit/README.md

 ## Examples

-Explore the [example notebook](./examples/notebooks/GettingStarted.ipynb) and [example ModelCard](./examples/model_cards/tesorflow_adult_nn_MC.json) to learn more about how to use the Patra Model Card Toolkit
+Explore the [example notebook](./examples/notebooks/GettingStarted.ipynb) and [example ModelCard](./examples/model_cards/tesorflow_adult_nn_MC.json) to learn more about how to use the Patra Model Card Toolkit.

 ## License